 R v AI (2016) – Blackfriars Crown Court

-Represented defendant charged with GBH.
+Successfully represented defendant charged with Inflicting GBH with intent.
 The allegation was that he had attacked the complainant (who knew him), with a bottle at a house party causing a fractured zygoma and other serious injuries.
-Successful application of no case to answer at half-time mainly based on identification evidence.
+Successful half-time submission made mainly based on identification evidence.

 R v PL (2016) – Inner London Crown Court